-LOCATED BETWEEN DENSE URBAN CITIES AND RURAL HINTERLANDS LIES A UNIQUE SPATIAL TYPOLOGY: PERI-URBAN AREAS.
+LOCATED BETWEEN DENSE URBAN CITIES AND RURAL HINTERLANDS LIES A UNIQUE SPATIAL TYPOLOGY: PERI-RURAL AREAS.

 THIS UNIQUE, MULTI-DIMENSIONAL ZONE LINKS URBAN-RURAL SPACES SUCH AS ECOLOGIES, ECONOMIES AND PEOPLE - TOGETHER.

 Peri-Urban Areas (PUAs) and Peri-Rural Areas (PRAs) are the transitional area between urban and rural landscapes; they exist at the intersection of rural and urban zones, often where infrastructure such as agriculture, shopping, roads and economic centers exist, just beyond the existing urban areas and the beginning of the rural area.
 Development of these areas often involves the conversion of rural lands to residential and commercial use with a changing mix of activities and functions.
 Overall, the land cover that was once a vegetative quality changes to decreasing levels of vegetative intensity with more impermeable surfaces such as rooftops and paving.

 Continued urban expansion creates a complex set of consequences and planning challenges.
 PUAs are spaces with a high potential and importance for both urban and rural residents of Nova Scotia and Canada and offer important clues to sustainable development opportunities.

 There is an acute need to understand the future of peri-rural regions and their landscapes - particularly their greenspaces and green structures - which provide a diversity of important ecosystem services to both nature and humans.